PPS Number Ireland: Complete Guide to Tax Identification Numbers (TIN)

 Requirements

-- Valid ID (passport, national ID, or driver’s license)
+- Valid identification (passport, national ID, or driver's license)

-- Reason for application (job offer, study, etc.)
+- Reason for application (employment, study, business activity, etc.)

 Application Process